 Box 7 – Check box that indicates that the Box 1 amount includes payment for an academic period that begins during the first quarter of next year.

-Box 8 – Check box that indicates that the student is at least a half-time attendee.
+Box 8 – Check box that indicates that the student is at least a half-time student.

 Box 9 – Check box that indicates that the student is a graduate student.
 (Graduate students are eligible for the LLC, not the AOC.)